iakdis/librecamera/README.md

 - [flutter_localizations](https://pub.dev/packages/flutter_localizations): Used for localization
 - [image](https://pub.dev/packages/image): Used for the ability to flip captured photos horizontally
 - [intl](https://pub.dev/packages/intl): Used for localization
+- [native_device_orientation](https://pub.dev/packages/native_device_orientation): Used for automatic orientation based on the phones sensor
 - [path](https://pub.dev/packages/path): Used for looking up files and directories
 - [permission_handler](https://pub.dev/packages/permission_handler): Used for handling permissions
 - [provider](https://pub.dev/packages/provider): Used for state management, specifically localization and theme support